CBSW-Dev/practical-tdd/README.md

 Rt is an additional argument passed to the instruction.
 For the purpose of this exercise, this field will be ignored and will always be 0

+# Exercise

+The inverse algorithm is left as a Kata for the user.

+## Task

+Take a 32 bit System instruction class encoding, and extract op0, op1, CRn, CRm, and op2.